About the Kennedy Institute

 The Kennedy Institute of Rheumatology is a world-leading medical research centre where discovery research drives development of transformative therapies for chronic inflammatory and degenerative disease.

-Directed by Professor Fiona Powrie FRS, the Kennedy Institute has more than 25 research groups working in the areas of immunity and microbiome, inflammation biology and tissue remodelling and regeneration.
+Directed by Professor Fiona Powrie FRS, the Kennedy Institute has more than 25 research groups working in the areas of immunity and microbiome, inflammation biology and tissue remodelling and repair.
 The Institute houses approximately 180 researchers, support staff and students representing more than 27 nationalities.

 An overarching goal is to uncover key biological processes that promote health and provide understanding of how these pathways malfunction in disease.
 Investigators at the Institute take a multidisciplinary approach incorporating molecular and cellular biology with analysis of disease models and interrogation of patient tissue samples.

 This is enabled by outstanding core technology platforms at the Institute and at other research institutes both on the Old Road Campus and throughout the University.
 The Kennedy Institute also has close ties with nearby clinical centres in Oxford and beyond that provide a gateway to patient cohorts in inflammatory arthritis, osteoarthritis, cancer and inflammatory bowel disease that enable translation from bench to bedside.